Medical Practice Valuation

 Valuation Challenges:

-• Medicare rate sensitivity without offsetting commercial mix (though higher Medicare payor mix expected within specialty)
+Medicare rate sensitivity without offsetting commercial mix (though a higher Medicare payor mix expected within the specialty)

 Women’s Health (OB/GYN)